 As a reward, if the company does great and succeeds, you will get returns far better than any other investment tool.
-Small-cap mutual funds are fit for investors with high-risk appetite and a long-term investment horizon.
-If you open to relatively higher risks, you should invest a part of your portfolio in some of the best small-cap mutual funds.
+Small-cap mutual funds are fit for investors with a high-risk appetite and a long-term investment horizon.
+If you are open to relatively higher risks, you should invest a part of your portfolio in some of the best small-cap mutual funds.
 It is necessary to ensure that only a part of your entire portfolio is in small-cap funds.

 Procedure to invest in Small Cap Mutual Funds

 Sign in or log in to the account complete details Name, E-mail ID, Contact Number, and Password.

 It will ask for your PAN Number, for verification purpose and Fill all Basic details, Bank details, Personal details, and Address Details.
 Documents Upload for KYC is for the people who don’t have KYC, after that it will ask for a 5-second video upload.

 Digital Signature Upload

 The person needs a DSC (Digital Signature Certificate) for uploading on-page, to proceed with the mutual fund investment procedure.

 The page for investing will open and you can pick the fund you want to invest in along with the payments process i.e. only Net banking.